zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

     ![](images/400/i1.png)

 - View extract and replicat configuration.
-Note we are configuring both extract (source) and replicat (target) in on oby file.
+Note we are configuring both extract (source) and replicat (target) in an oby file.
 Note the use of two different credentials.
     - **Enter the following:** `view param dirprm/ADD_DW_ALL.oby`  Read comments

     ![](images/400/i2.png)